Kazys Jonaitis: Trial and imprisonment

 Jonaitis was charged for the three murders and the rape of his fourth victim.
 Before the start of his first trial, he attempted suicide and was placed in intensive care.
 Due to this, all future court hearings related to the case were held behind closed doors.

 While awaiting trial at the Lukiškės Prison, Jonaitis was ostracized by fellow prisoners, who beat and threw them out of their cells.
 He was eventually placed with Antanas Jackus, a long-serving inmate who got him to confess to his crimes and later testified against him at trial.
-He soon gained notoriety for writings numerous frivolous complaints about his treatment from prison staff, and even went on hunger strike.
+He soon gained notoriety for writing numerous frivolous complaints about his treatment from prison staff, and even went on hunger strike.

 In 2003, he was found guilty on all counts and sentenced to life imprisonment.
 His wife, who was accused of wearing the victims' jewellery despite supposedly knowing that they were stolen was convicted of stealing property and sentenced to three years imprisonment.
 She later applied for amnesty, which was granted shortly afterwards.

 Since his incarceration, Jonaitis has repeatedly claimed to be a reformed man and has applied for parole on multiple occasions for reasons such as old age and his alleged reform.
 So far, all of his applications have been denied by the Court of Appeal, whose board members have expressed skepticism about his claims, coupled with concerns that he might still pose a danger to those around him.
 This was exemplified by an incident dating back to 2008, when Jonaitis attempted to gouge out a prison guard's eyes out after they got into an argument about using the prison's phone.